PERCY-1417/FinalProject_2025_TURCAT/README.md

 It was particularly exciting to see how well the SASRec architecture performed, achieving remarkably high scores on our datasets and demonstrating its effectiveness for short video recommendation tasks.
 The process of adapting the data, experimenting with new loss functions, and analyzing the results provided valuable insights into both the strengths and limitations of modern recommender systems.

 Beyond the technical achievements, this project was genuinely enjoyable and engaging.
 It gave us the chance to get hands-on with state-of-the-art machine learning methods and apply them to a real-world problem.
 Seeing how each design choice affected the recommendations was both interesting and rewarding.
-We’re proud of what we built and hope our work will be helpful to others working on recommender systems.
-We’re also excited to keep learning and experimenting with even more advanced ideas in the future!
+We're proud of what we built and hope our work will be helpful to others working on recommender systems.
+We're also excited to keep learning and experimenting with even more advanced ideas in the future!